IdrissaSoumare/BriefTypeScriptSev/README.md

 ## Level 1

 - Which are the different primitive data types in TypeScript?
-=> lowercase number , string, boolean.
+=> lowercase number , string, boolean, bigint, symbol, null, undefined.
-ex : let exemple : number = 3;
-ex : let exemple1 : string = "Hello World";
-ex : let exemple2 : boolean = true;

 - How to type an Array?
 =>Using square brackets